charliecalvert/CloudNotes/Assignments/GitHubApi.md

 ## Sign in

+So far we have taken three steps:

+- Obtained a token
+- Installed the NPM GitHub API package
+- Imported the GitHub object into our code with **require**

-Lets Continue our work in the **git-gist** microservice.
-Since we are going to being modifying data, we should start by signing in to GitHub using a token.
+Lets Continue our work, all of which is taking place in the **git-gist** microservice.
+Since we are going to being modifying data, we should start by authorizing ourselves to GitHub using our token.

 ```javascript
 const token = require('./tokens');